 It’s not called the great outdoors for nothing!
 In the current technologically driven world, we have never been so divorced from nature, cos unplugging from your devices and the hustle and bustle of digital noise has never been so important.

-It doesn’t always mean we have to head off into the depths of the forest to get out happiness fix thought!
-You can nurture your mental health from you very on back garden.
-Yep that’s right, i’m talking about getting out in the garden and flexing those green fingers!
+It doesn’t always mean we have to head off into the depths of the forest to get our happiness fix though!
+You can nurture your mental health from your very own back garden.
+Yep that’s right, I’m talking about getting out in the garden and flexing those green fingers!

 Gardening can become a positive habit to build into your day much like hitting the gym.
 Raking, digging and weeding gets your muscles moving and endorphins flying.
 If your feeling unmotivated, a productive hour in the garden can provide an effective workout while putting minimal stress on the body.

-Gardening is a natural stress-reliever, while it may not be a competitive sport like boxing, taking a trowel to the soil and pushing a lawn mower round the garden certainly help o let off some steam and calm your mind.
+Gardening is a natural stress-reliever, while it may not be a competitive sport like boxing, taking a trowel to the soil and pushing a lawn mower round the garden certainly helps to let off some steam and calm your mind.

-Sunlight can improve your mood, so when it come to looking after your mental health, making sure to get outside and lapping up some sunshine is a great way to forget about the stressors of daily life and get a does of the all-important happiness.
+Sunlight can improve your mood, so when it comes to looking after your mental health, making sure to get outside and lapping up some sunshine is a great way to forget about the stresses of daily life and get a dose of the all-important happiness.